benanil/ASTL/README.md

 what pushed me into this is compile times of standard library and its slow performance <br>
 with debug mode<br>
 ## Here is how you can run test code:
+to use Visual Studio:
 ```
 cmake . -Bbuild
 ```
+to use with gcc:
 ```
 g++ -std=c++17 -w -O3 -mavx2 -march=native ASTL.cpp AdventOfCodeTests.cpp Profiler.cpp -o astl_test
 ```